 Pros: Video, camera, Internet browser, full keyboard, runs educational applications, mouse control

 Cons: No handwriting recognition

 As a school we do not have a preference as to where you buy your device.
-However, to make your life slightly easier when choosing a device we have partnered with Cyclone Computers and Harvey Norman to offer a number of recommended devices.
-Some of these devices are summarised below as well as details.
+However, to make your life slightly easier when choosing a device we have partnered with Cyclone Computers, Harvey Norman and Noel Leeming to offer a number of recommended devices.

 To view or purchase devices from Cyclone please use the login details below to access the Cyclone portal.

 To view or purchase devices from Harvey Norman please visit Harvey Norman Nelson and produce the following flyer accessible via the online link after entering the retrieval code.

 Retrieval Code: CMP-01238-F1T6

 We understand purchasing a device can be a financial burden and can put undue stress on families.
 Finance options are available at Harvey Norman and Noel Leeming, however again we recognise that entering into financial agreements can be stressful.

 Nelson College has therefore partnered with Cyclone who will provide low cost finance options for our students who require this, for details please contact Assistant Principal Jarrod Aberhart or your sons Dean.